mialkin/docs/unix/shell/shell-scripting.md

 ## Variables

 Variables by convention should be uppercase.
-Only letters, numbers and undersore is allowed in the name of the variable:
+Only letters, numbers and underscore is allowed in the name of the variable:

 ```bash
 NAME="Aleksei"